Semi-convection in rotating spherical shells: flows, layers and dynamos: Introduction

 \section{Introduction}

-Fluids that are convectively stable due to a bottom-heavy compositional gradient, but with a destabilising thermal gradient (i.e. stable according to the Ledoux condition, but unstable by the Schwarzschild condition), may undergo an instability known as semi-convection (SC) or oscillatory double-diffusive convection (ODDC).
-Semi-convection is one regime of double diffusive convection, an instability caused by the effect on the density of two scalars that diffuse at different rates.
+Fluids that are convectively stable due to a bottom-heavy compositional gradient, but with a destabilising thermal gradient (i.e. stable according to the Ledoux criterion, but unstable by the Schwarzschild criterion), may undergo an instability known as semi-convection (SC) or oscillatory double-diffusive convection (ODDC).
+Semi-convection is one regime of double-diffusive convection, an instability caused by the effect on the density of two scalars that diffuse at different rates.
 For example, in gas giant planets, the thermal diffusivity can be up to $100$ times the diffusivity of heavy elements \citep{french2012ab}.
-The opposite regime, in which the thermal gradient is stable, but a compositional gradient is unstable, is referred to as (salt) fingering, (from early studies in oceanic contexts).
-The transport properties of a semi-convective fluid are significantly different to one that is Schwarzschild stable, with significantly enhanced transport of heat and composition compared to purely diffusive processes \citep{wood2013new}.
+The opposite regime, in which the thermal gradient is stable, but a compositional gradient is unstable, is called fingering convection.
+Both regimes were originally discovered in physical oceanography \citep{stern1960salt,veronis1965finite}, but the same physical process underlies instability in a planetary context, with a range of studies extending the concept in the following years \citep{kato1966overstable,stevenson1977semitheory,stevenson1977dynamics}.
+The transport properties of a semi-convective fluid are significantly different to one that is Schwarzschild-stable, with significantly enhanced transport of heat and composition compared to purely diffusive processes \citep{wood2013new,moll2016new}.